kofany/irssi/docs/fe-web/CLIENT-SPEC.md

 **Important**:
 - `Sec-WebSocket-Key` must be a random 16-byte value, base64-encoded
 - Generate new key for each connection
+- **Password is REQUIRED** - must be provided in query parameter `?password=yourpassword`
+- URL-encode the password if it contains special characters

 ### 3. Server Response